The Community Foundation's

 Bud told Stuart magazine in 2019, “The intent was to identify the problem and proceed to clean up the waterway.
 We naively thought it would be easy to do.”

-Michigan native and long-time conservationist Tom Buhr moved to Florida as a child and undertook his first conservation campaign in 1994.
+Michigan native and long-time conservationist, Tom Buhr, moved to Florida as a child and undertook his first conservation campaign in 1994.
 His efforts lead to a constitutional amendment banning 500-foot gill nets.
-Bud enlisted him as a partner to launch the Environmental Action Fund.
+Bud enlisted him as a partner to launch the Environmental Action Fund at The Community Foundation.

-The Environmental Action Fund has awarded grants to a variety of projects including, ORCA (Ocean Research Conversation Association) for their extensive pollution mapping research and a Smithsonian water quality education event in Fort Pierce.
+The Environmental Action Fund has awarded grants to a variety of projects including, ORCA (Ocean Research Conversation Association) for their extensive pollution mapping research, The Everglades Foundation for their Literacy Programs, Loxa-Lucie Headwaters Initiative for land conservation and a Smithsonian water quality education event in Fort Pierce.

-As the efforts funded today come to fruition and water quality improves over time, the fund will turn its focus to work that furthers the protection and preservation of our waterways into the future.
+As the efforts funded today come to fruition and water quality improves over time, the fund will turn its focus to work that furthers the protection and preservation of our waterways and the environment into the future.